OpenTSDB/opentsdb.net/docs/source/user_guide/writing.rst

 **Pre-Aggregate** - In the example above with ``sys.cpu.user``, you generally care about the average usage on the host, not the usage per core.
 While the data collector may send a separate value per core with the tagging schema above, the collector could also send one extra data point such as ``sys.cpu.user.avg host=webserver01``.
 Now you have a completely separate timeseries that would only have 24 rows per day and with 20K hosts, only 480K rows to sift through.
 Queries will be much more responsive for the per-host average and you still have per-core data to drill down to separately.

 **Shift to Metric** - What if you really only care about the metrics for a particular host and don't need to aggregate across hosts?
 In that case you can shift the hostname to the metric.
 Our previous example becomes ``sys.cpu.user.websvr01 cpu=0``.
 Queries against this schema are very fast as there would only be 192 rows per day for the metric.
-However to aggregate across hosts you would have to execute mutliple queries and aggregate outside of OpenTSDB.
+However to aggregate across hosts you would have to execute multiple queries and aggregate outside of OpenTSDB.
 (Future work will include this capability).

 Naming Conclusion
 -----------------